jdx/mise/docs/hooks.md

 # Hooks <Badge type="warning" text="experimental" />

-You can have mise automatically execute scripts when it runs.
+You can have mise automatically execute scripts during a `mise activate` session.
+You cannot use these without the `mise activate` shell hook installed in your shell—except the `preinstall` and `postinstall` hooks.
 The configuration goes into `mise.toml`.

 ## CD hook